 The Yukon Forest Management Branch authorizes the harvest of firewood or timber for commercial purposes through the issuance of harvesting licences and cutting permits to eligible businesses.
 Those wishing to harvest firewood to sell commercially can apply for a Fuel Wood Licence.
 Those who wish to harvest timber for milling, processing and sale can apply for a Timber Resources Licence.
-Application forms can be obtained and submitted to any of our Client Services & Inspections offices throughout the territory.
+Application forms can be obtained and submitted to any of our Compliance, Monitoring & Inspections office throughout the territory.

 Yes, there are several requirements you must meet in order to be eligible to commercially harvest wood in Yukon.
 Harvesting must be done by registered businesses.
 As such, when you apply for a harvesting licence, you will be required to show a valid Yukon business registration number (or proof of exemption).
 The business applying must be in good financial standing with the Yukon Forest Management Branch, and not have any outstanding field obligations based on previous harvesting authorities.
 In addition, your operational goals must be consistent with the Timber Harvest Plan covering the area in which you are applying.